behemoth-namph/auto-generate-games/local-81c51cc0-5624-43be-8cfd-0b0733e0fd53/docs/SPEC.md

-# Coin Stack Circuit
+# Maze Runner Grid

 ## Meta

-**Game Name:** Coin Stack Circuit
+**Game Name:** Maze Runner Grid
 **Game Type:** board
 **Player Mode:** player_vs_ai
 **Players:**
   **Human:** 1
   **Ai:** 1
-**Core Mechanic:** A 6x6 grid where you sort coins into correct stacks by moving coins to adjacent empty cells or sliding within a row to form complete stacks.
-The AI occasionally spills extra coins that must be re-sorted.
+**Core Mechanic:** A deterministic turn-based maze puzzle on a 9x9 grid where the human runner seeks a path to the exit by rotating and placing path tiles.
+The AI intermittently adds wandering walls to complicate connectivity, requiring the human to adapt the route in real-time.
 **Session Minutes:**
   - 5
-  - 60
+  - 15

 ## State